+Inspired by the natural landscape of Chengdu's prairies, The Panda Pavilions are intended as a fusion of architecture and landscape.
+Located at the Chengdu National Giant Panda Research Base, the Panda Pavilions take form in the primitive geometry of a circle.
+Nestling in the wilderness, these panda houses embrace their natural surroundings, integrating themselves with the topography of the national park.
+The Panda Pavilions are designed to create an immersive experience of exploration and discovery for the visitors.
+They house the pandas' indoor and outdoor activity spaces and living quarters, along with staff administrative offices and supporting facilities.
+Also, the pavilions provide interactive exhibition spaces designated for panda research and preservation.
 The design of the panda pavilions is a convergence of landscape, architecture, and land art.
 While the project provides a pedestrian friendly navigation experience for visitors, it prioritizes an animal-friendly environment to minimize the alienation of ecology.
-Located at the Chengdu Research Base of Giant Panda Breeding, the Panda Pavilions take form in the primitive geometry of a circle.
-Nestling in the wilderness, these panda houses embrace their natural surroundings, integrating themselves with the topography of the national park.
-The design is organized around four open-air circular courtyards which serve as outdoor playground for the bears, while providing continuous connection with nature.
-The panda pavilions are designed to create an immersive experience of exploration and discovery for the visitors.
-They house the pandas' indoor and outdoor activity spaces and living quarters, along with staff administrative offices and supporting facilities.
-Also, the pavilions provide interactive exhibition and education spaces designated for panda research and preservation.
 The pavilion facades feature pressure-treated cedar wood panels and cast-in-place concrete walls.
-These buildings are equipped with water nozzles around the pavilions to create a fine mist for panda friendly temperature and humidity.
-The project is currently under construction, and scheduled to be completed before the summer of 2021.
+A secondary cluster of panda houses includes a green roof of wild grass.

 Architect of Record, Associate Architect Chengdu Architectural Design & Research Institute

 Project Team Chapman Taylor; Shanghai Tianhua Planning Co., Ltd.